eagle840/katacoda-labs/ldap/intro.md

-setup of a ldap server
+In this lab we'll be setting up a openLDAP server in a docker container

+- in progress, last update 14042020

 resources used: